markbreedlove/soundlocale/README-vagrant.txt

 * http://www.ansibleworks.com/docs/intro_installation.html
   (sudo pip install ansible)

 Copy either Vagrantfile.allinone or Vagrantfile.multiple to Vagrant.
+The "allinone" file will create one virtual machine with the web, database, and application, and "multiple" will create a separate VM for each.
+Each one takes up about 400 to 420 MB of memory.
+As a frame of reference, I find that I can run all three easily enough on Mac OS X 10.9, with 4 GB memory, while running a web browser and a number of shell sessions.

 Copy configuration_vagrant.py.dist to configuration_vagrant.py and edit the mail-related settings.
 For general demonstration / development use, you should